adamfk/c-filter-chain/README.md

 ## Emscripten
 * install instructions: http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html

+### Windows
-NOTE! the first time running the fc_lib `build_script.bat`, it will take a few minutes for emcc to get setup:
+NOTE! the first time running the fc_lib build script, it will take a few minutes for emcc to get setup:
 ```
 INFO:root:generating system asset: is_vanilla.txt... (this will be cached in "C:\some\path\.emscripten_cache\is_vanilla.txt" for subsequent builds)
 INFO:root: - ok